Lesson 6 | e-Business architecture |

 Answer: The free PC model that emerged during the dotcom era can be viewed as a unique adaptation of the storefront model in e-business.
 This model was an innovative, albeit short-lived, business strategy that attempted to capitalize on the booming internet economy and rapidly increasing online advertising revenues.

 The free PC model, also known as the 'subsidized PC model', was premised on offering consumers personal computers at drastically reduced prices or even for free.
-The companies behind this approach would recover their costs and aim for profit by tying consumers into long-term internet service contracts, or by relying on the income generated through advertising and e-commerce transactions made from these 'subsidized' devices.
+The companies behind this approach would recover their costs and aim for profit by tying consumers into long-term internet service contracts,

 This model represented a considerable departure from the traditional storefront model.
 Instead of directly selling products at a profit, companies were essentially offering a platform (the free PC) to drive online traffic and boost revenues from secondary sources, mainly online advertising and e-commerce sales.